Workforce Assessment

 screening, and interviewing applicants.
 Ensuring a legally compliant workplace requires a deep

 understanding of applicable laws and how they impact the policies and procedures of the organization.
+When employees engage in improper workplace conduct, their employers are subject to liability.
+Not

 only can employers be held liable for employee torts, but they can also be held liable for other legal